MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Performance optimizations {#optimizations}

-For optimal performance (i.e. minimum connection setup time), clients SHOULD issue address (AAAA and/or A) and SVCB queries simultaneously, and SHOULD implement a client-side DNS cache.
+For optimal performance (i.e. minimum connection setup time), clients SHOULD implement a client-side DNS cache.
 Responses in the Additional section of a SVCB response SHOULD be placed in cache before performing any followup queries.
-With these optimizations in place, and conforming DNS servers, using SVCB does not add network latency to connection setup.
+With this behavior, and conforming DNS servers, using SVCB does not add network latency to connection setup.

-To improve performance when using a non-conforming recursive resolver, clients SHOULD issue speculative A and AAAA queries based on a predicted value of TargetName.
-In the absence of better information, clients SHOULD predict that TargetName will be the service name for the initial query and "." for subsequent queries (see {zone-performance}).
+To improve performance when using a non-conforming recursive resolver, clients SHOULD issue speculative A and/or AAAA queries in parallel with each SVCB query, based on a predicted value of TargetName (see {{zone-performance}}).

 After a ServiceMode RRSet is received, clients MAY try more than one option in parallel, and MAY prefetch A and AAAA records for multiple TargetNames.